George Pickens: 2022 season

-Pickens was drafted by the Pittsburgh Steelers in the second round (52nd overall) of the 2022 NFL Draft.
+Pickens was selected by the Pittsburgh Steelers in the second round (52nd overall) of the 2022 NFL draft.

+He made his first professional start in the Steelers season opener against the Cincinnati Bengals where he caught one pass on three targets for three yards as the Steelers won 23–20.
 In Week 3 against the Cleveland Browns, Pickens corralled a one-handed catch while fully extending his body in the air.
 It was called by some the "Catch of the Year."
 In Week 4, against the New York Jets, he had six receptions for 102 yards in the 24–20 loss.
-Pickens scored his first professional touchdown during primetime in Week 7 against the Miami Dolphins.
+Pickens scored his first professional touchdown during primetime in Week 7 against the Miami Dolphins when he caught a seven-yard pass from quarterback Kenny Pickett.
+This was the Steelers' only touchdown in the game, as they lost 16–10.
 In Week 16, Pickens caught the game-winning touchdown against the Las Vegas Raiders with less than a minute remaining.
 He finished the 2022 season with 52 receptions for 801 yards and a team-high four receiving touchdowns.